llescure/skydiving-app/README.md

 This app tells you if skydiving is possible in your dropzone for the next 4 days by giving you a short explanation on the weather as well as the key metrics (temperature, visibility, wind strength and wind orientation).

 You can choose your dropzone among 36 dropzones in France.
+I hardcoded them using the [FFP website](https://www.ffp.asso.fr/ou-pratiquer/liste-de-toutes-les-structures-ffp/) and entered the city next to them in OpenWeather to have the longitude and latitude.

 ----